What is the EU External Investment Plan?

 Access to internet and digitalisation

 LAIF in the next EIP

-The EU’s External Investment Plan is proving to be an extremely effective channel for the delivery of EU development assistance.
-The Plan is looking to enlarging the scope of its operation, merging LAIF with the EIP as of 2021.
+The EU External Investment Plan is proving to be an extremely effective channel for the delivery of EU development assistance.
+The Plan is seeking to enlarge the scope of its operation, merging with LAIF as of 2021.